Be a Youth Summit Policy Mentor

 1. Required: Zoom meeting with Learning Life’s Director, Paul Lachelier, to go over summit details, and answer any questions.
 Paul will email you to schedule that meeting.

-2. Required: Join the DMV Democracy Learning Community Linkedin Group to get Summit updates and connect with participating mentors and youth.
+2. Optional but encouraged: Join the DMV Democracy Learning Community Linkedin Group to get Summit updates and connect with participating mentors and youth.

 3. Optional but encouraged: Sponsor one or more DMV 8th-12th grader’s participation in the Summit. $150 per student.
 The “sponsor” link is for DemFest fundraising overall, so make sure to note “Sponsoring Summit youth” when you contribute, and thank you!

-After the above onboarding steps, as a policy mentor you:
+After the above onboarding steps, as a policy mentor you take part in the following Summit activities (all dates are tentative):

-5. Optional: Attend school, government or community meetings in person or online following YSYP to support motivated Summit students who will (a) help testify to the Summit’s impact, and (b) advocate for youth engagement in government policymaking that affects them.
+4. Optional but encouraged: Testify about the Summit alongside Learning Life staff and Summit students at school, government and community meetings in person or online following YSYP to help expand the Summit, and advocate for youth engagement in government policymaking.

-The total estimated time commitment is 2-3 hours per month, with hours varying depending on your participation in optional activities and time with your mentees.
+The total time commitment is 4.5 hours (minimum) up to 12 hours (estimated) in September and October, with hours varying depending on your participation in optional activities above.